 Stimulant medications, like Adderall and Ritalin, are the most widely accepted and tested treatments for ADHD in both children and adults.
 But stimulant medications have a high potential for misuse, especially in teens and adults.

-Your doctor may consider using Wellbutrin to treat ADHD if:
+Your doctor may consider using Wellbutrin to treat your ADHD if:

 - you can’t tolerate stimulants because of side effects

-- stimulants haven’t been effective in controlling your ADHD symptoms
+- stimulants haven’t been effective in managing your ADHD symptoms

 - you have a medical condition, such as a mental health disorder or tic disorder, for which taking stimulants isn’t advised